 If the official receiver deems it necessary, or creditors vote to appoint a third-party Liquidator.
 A “Licensed Insolvency Practitioner” replaces the Official Receiver as liquidator.
 Upon appointment, they then must comply with the Insolvency Act 1986 and comply with their duties as “liquidator”.

 The Liquidator statutory duties to abide by in the course of a Liquidation.
 They include:-

-- Maximising the realisations of the assets in the company for the benefit of the company’s Creditors.
+- Maximising the realisation of the assets in the company for the benefit of the company’s creditors.

 - Report to Creditors the progress of the Liquidation.

 - When appropriate, seeking creditor approval for certain actions in the liquidation.

 - The agreement of Creditor claims.